Black Horror Movies: Best Scary Movies With Black Directors & Actors

 Blackenstein (1973)

-When a Vietnam vet comes home from war with lost limbs, his fate is left up to a genius surgeon who has a hopeful procedure plan.
-As the innocent war hero patient undergoes surgery, the surgeon’s jealous assistant finds the opportune time to botch the procedure resulting in deadly consequences for everyone around.
+When a Vietnam vet comes home from war with lost limbs, his fate is left up to a genius surgeon who has a hopeful procedure planned.
+As the innocent war hero undergoes surgery, the surgeon’s jealous assistant finds the opportune time to botch the procedure resulting in deadly consequences for everyone around.
 The dynamic cinematography and compelling acting make for an enjoyable viewing of this twist on the classic Frankenstein story.

 Ganja and Hess (1973)